Driving after brain injury after brain injury

 If you are receiving the higher rate mobility component of Disability Living Allowance or the enhanced rate moving around component of Personal Independence Payment, you may be able to get a car through Motability.
 They also have a list of accredited suppliers who can make adaptations to your car if you find it hard to operate because of a physical disability.

 You might need to get an assessment before getting back on the road, to see if you are fit to drive and/or to get advice on adaptations you might need.
-For more information, contact the Forum of Mobility Centres.
+For more information, contact Driving Mobility.